Today, we will learn how to start affiliate marketing, including what it is, what it isn’t, and what you can expect when you get started.

 How To Promote Affiliate Products

-There are tons of ways to promote affiliate products, some more difficult than others.
-For this tutorial, because most everyone who’s reading it is Scriptly members, we’re going to concentrate on one of the easiest and most profitable ways of getting started…
+There are many ways to promote affiliate products, some more difficult than others.
+For this tutorial, because almost everyone reading it is a Scriptly member, we will concentrate on one of the easiest and most profitable ways of getting started…

 When someone buys the product, you get paid your affiliate commission!

-Before we get into the process, let’s talk about why a company will pay an affiliate like you and me.
+Before we begin the process, let’s discuss why a company will pay an affiliate like you and me.

 There are details for 8 Done For You Email Campaigns For Affiliates inside Scriptly - make sure to check them out!